Azure-Samples/aistudio-python-promptflow-sample/docs/promptflow/04-run-copilot-question.md

 ![Running PromptFlow Results](../img/49-RunningPromptFlowPython.png)

-Now, we can run RAG with PromptFlow, enjoy this demo, test.
+Now, we can run RAG with PromptFlow!
+However, how could we test this?

-If you find any issues, open a PR.
+Let's look on how to do it in the next lesson.